Skander265/beat_me_hex/README.md

 this is a school project where i had to write an ai agent. wanted to put it on my github so i wrapped it in a streamlit app and added the board logic/state so you can actually play against it.

+ai_agent.py: the ai written for the (minimax + alpha beta pruning).
+It uses iterative deepening, Zobrist hashing for caching, beam search for pruning, and Dijkstra's algorithm to calculate the shortest path to victory.

 how to run:

 pip install streamlit